-Defiance, Disrespect Towards Authority, and Non-Compliance Student engages in refusal to follow directions, talks back, or delivers socially rude interactions.
-Refusing to comply with the reasonable request of school officials.
-Consistent violation of the requirement to wear a student ID also falls within this category of offense.
-A: Conference with School Official L: Expulsion Destructive Device: A category of firearm that includes an explosive, combustible or poisonous gas.
+Defiance, Disrespect Towards Authority, and Non-Compliance L: Expulsion Destructive Device: A category of firearm that includes an explosive, combustible or poisonous gas.
 A.R.S. §13-3101.
 For more information see section Weapons in School in the Appendix.
-C: Parental Involvement L: Expulsion Disorderly Conduct Any act that substantially disrupts the orderly conduct of a school function; behavior that substantially disrupts the L: Expulsion Disruption Student engages in behavior causing an interruption in a class or activity.
+C: Parental Involvement L: Expulsion Disorderly Conduct Any act that substantially disrupts the orderly conduct of a school function; behavior that substantially disrupts the orderly learning environment; or poses a threat to the health, safety, and/or welfare of students, staff, or others.
+A.R.S. §13-2904.
+A: Conference with School Official L: Expulsion Disruption Student engages in behavior causing an interruption in a class or activity.
 Examples can include but are not limited to: sustained loud talk, yelling or screaming, noise with materials, roughhousing/horseplay, and sustained out of seat behavior.
 A: Conference with School Official K: Long-term Suspension Dress Code Violation Student wears clothing that does not fit within the dress code guidelines stated by school or District policy.
 A: Conference with School Official G: In-school Suspension (1-5 Days) Drug Violation The unlawful possession, use, distribution, sale or purchase of any controlled drug or narcotic substance or equipment and devices used for preparing or taking drugs or narcotics.
 This includes being under the influence of drugs at school, school-sponsored events and on school-sponsored transportation, or enroute to and from school.
 (A.R.S. §13-3415).
 "Drug paraphernalia" means all equipment, products and materials of any kind that are used, intended for use or designed for use in packaging, repackaging, storing, containing, concealing, injecting, ingesting, inhaling or otherwise introducing into the human body a drug in violation of this chapter (A.R.S. §13-3415 F. 1.).
 This category also includes the representation of a substance as an illicit drug.
 For more information see section Drug and Alcohol Use by Students in the Appendix.
-H: Out-of-school Suspension (1-5 Days) L: Expulsion Endangerment Recklessly endangering another person with a substantial L: Expulsion Extortion The solicitation of money or something of value from another person in return for protection or in connection with a threat to inflict harm.
+L: Expulsion Endangerment Recklessly endangering another person with a substantial risk of imminent death or physical injury.
+A.R.S. §13-1201.
+G: In-school Suspension (1-5 Days) L: Expulsion Extortion The solicitation of money or something of value from another person in return for protection or in connection with a threat to inflict harm.
 ARS §13-1804.
 H: Out-of-school Suspension (1-5 Days) L: Expulsion Fighting Mutual participation in an incident involving physical violence.
 Verbal confrontation alone does not constitute fighting.
-L: Expulsion Fighting with a weapon Mutual participation in a fight involving physical violence with a weapon where there is no one main offender and one major injury on school grounds, at a school bus stop, on a school bus or during school-sponsored activities.
+D: Temporary Removal from Classes L: Expulsion Fighting with a weapon Mutual participation in a fight involving physical violence with a weapon where there is no one main offender and one major injury on school grounds, at a school bus stop, on a school bus or during school-sponsored activities.
 Does not include verbal confrontation, tussles or other minor confrontations.
 H: Out-of-school Suspension (1-5 Days) L: Expulsion Firearms Handgun or Pistol, Shotgun or Rifle, Starter Gun, Destructive Device (Including Bombs and Grenade Other Firearm or Destructive Device) For more information see section Weapons in School in the Appendix.
 A.R.S. §13-3101 H: Out-of-school Suspension (1-5 Days) L: Expulsion